-This summer, The Lippman School Cultural Immersion Camp will provide a unique opportunity for up to 23 International students from China, and 23 American students, ages 10-12, to explore academic themes related to American history, culture, arts, and the environment.
+This summer, The Lippman School Cultural Immersion Camp (9am - 4pm) will provide a unique opportunity for students from China and American students, grades 5-7, to explore academic themes related to American history, culture, arts, and the environment.
 This will be a hands-on, exciting immersion camp, with learning facilitated by skilled educators from The Lippman School

 in Akron, OH, and from Chief Dull Knife College

 , on the Northern Cheyenne reservation in Montana.